GM Style & Session Zero Topics

 Summary

-My GM style is loosy-goosy, as described by Mike Shea from Sly Flourish, or as others might call rulings over rules.
-Which means that I will follow the rules as close as possible, but I am flexible enough to come up with rulings on the spot rather than stop the session to go flip the pages of a rulebook.
+My GM style is loosey-goosey (as described by Mike Shea from Sly Flourish), or as others might call it, "rulings over rules."
+This means that I will follow the rules as closely as possible, but I am flexible enough to come up with rulings on the spot rather than stop the session to flip through a rulebook.

-I also try to accommodate new players, and even experienced players, when trying to understand how things work, what happened in the last session and what the PCs already know about the situation at hand.
-For reference, watch this episode of Dungeons and Drag Queens and the way Brennan Lee Mulligan helps the players, that's the good stuff.
+I also try to accommodate new players as best as possible—and even experienced players—when trying to understand how things work, what happened in the last session, and what the PCs already know about the situation at hand.
+For reference, watch this episode of Dungeons and Drag Queens and the way Brennan Lee Mulligan helps the players; that's the good stuff.

 Safety Tools